 Yes, using the same “Declaration for Mental Health Treatment” form.

 Yes.
-If you become legally incompetent to make a particular decision about medication or hospitalisation, your agent can make that decisions for you, which could include a decision not to accept the treatment being offered.
+If you become legally incompetent to make a particular decision about medication or hospitalization, your agent can make that decisions for you, which could include a decision not to accept the treatment being offered.

 Your agent must exercise substituted judgment.

 No. However, the state advises that the contents of your PAD (“Declaration for Mental Health Treatment”) may be more legally binding if attached to the AD provided for in the South Carolina Code, section 62-5-504.
 You are therefore advised to fill out both documents, cross-referencing them to one another, particularly if you wish to appoint one agent for psychiatric decisions and another for other healthcare decisions.

 The “Declaration for Mental Health Treatment” contains no time limit.
 It is therefore valid until you revoke it.
 For more on the legal issues surrounding revocation see [legal FAQs].